scipy-conference/scipy_proceedings/papers/laurie_stephey/stephey_thomas_bailey.rst

 starting with cProfile and then moving to line_profiler once the user has identified a few key functions of interest.

 Once decorated, line_profiler provides a great deal of information for each line of the function, including how many times each line was invoked and the total amount of time spent on each line.
 An example of line_profiler output for the function "xypix" is shown in Figure :ref:`lineprofiler`.
 This information was vital to our optimization efforts because it could point to functions that were particularly expensive, such as numpy's legval or scipy's erf.
-Once we had this information, we could make decisions about how to try to reduce the time spent in these functions, either by speeding up the functions themselves by JIT compiling, or by restructuring the code to avoid calling these expensive functions as often.
-We will describe both approaches in the sections that follow.
+Once we had this information, we could make decisions about how to reduce the time spent in these functions, either by speeding up the functions themselves through JIT compiling, or by restructuring the code to make the functions either less expensive or avoid calling them as often.
+We will describe these approaches in the sections that follow.

 Together, cProfile and line_profiler were sufficient for almost all of the performance optimization work in this case study.
 However, because the DESI extraction code is an MPI code, these profiling tools do have some limitations.
 Both of these tools can be used to collect data for each MPI rank, but visualizing and using the information in a meaningful way is challenging, especially when there are 68 outputs from a KNL node, for example.